thu-ml/tianshou/docs/tutorials/concepts.rst

 Policy
 ------

-Tianshou aims to modularizing RL algorithms.
+Tianshou aims to modularize RL algorithms.
 It comes into several classes of policies in Tianshou.
 All of the policy classes must inherit :class:`~tianshou.policy.BasePolicy`.

 A policy class typically has the following parts: